Pre-Valentineʼs Day Concert – Julian Jacobson at St Jamesʼs Piccadilly – Mozart, Schumann, Scriabin, Prokofiev

 preceded two by the “love of all violinists”, Fritz Kreisler: Schön Rosmarin found Gitlis full of joy, whilst he truly revelled in the dexterity needed for Syncopation.
 It would be remiss not to mention Gitlis’s instrument, which did not sound well, and there were other failings, but Gitlis is a player born out of a tradition of playing much freer than current audiences are used to; it was a welcome privilege to hear this legendary artist, who is a window on such practice.

 Julian Jacobson opened the concert with Mozart’s C minor Fantasia, its beauty and volatility well-judged

-on this church’s expressive Faziola instrument.
+on this church’s expressive Fazioli instrument.
 His unforced playing seduced and the vigorous sections were propelled.
 Similarly K453 was a tonic.
 Some beguilingly elegant oboe contributions along with the clean sounds of the strings made this a pleasure to hear against Jacobson’s refined playing.

 The slow movement had an affecting stridency in places, and the finale, sprightly and flowing, unafraid of fleeting darkness, revealed both grandeur and humour, with deft touches from the soloist.

 “Not only a remarkable achievement of stamina, memory and dexterity, Julian Jacobson’s Beethoven Marathon – a performance of all Beethoven’s thirty two piano sonatas in a single day – was also exhilarating, if slightly eccentric, artistic experience, for both performer and audience.” – Malcolm Miller